csfeeser/Python/enrichment/function_practice.md

 - Press the <kbd>down</kbd> button and highlight all those lines you want to indent.
 - With your block highlighted, press <kbd>shift</kbd> + <kbd>></kbd> to bump all those lines to the right!
 - You can now slap a function definition at the top and a function call at the bottom!
 Done!

+1. Take this code and convert it into a function!

        x= float(input("How would you rank your day today on a scale of 1-10?")) if x == 10: